captbaritone/jordaneldredge.com/_posts/2023-04-17-implementation-first.md

 But not all code-first solutions ask you to explicitly define your schema.
 There are code-first GraphQL solutions which instead extract your SDL schema from the *implementation* itself.
 I believe this approach deserves a distinct label.
 I propose “implementation-first”.

-With an implementation-first approach, you write your resolver functions as vanilla typed code and your GraphQL library is able to *infer* the GraphQL schema from that code and its type annotations.
+Because GraphQL's type system is simple, most typed languages can natively express all the GraphQL shapes and primitve types.
+An implementation-first approach allows you write your resolver functions as vanilla typed code and your GraphQL library is able to *infer* the corresponding GraphQL schema from that code and its type annotations.

 The example from above might look something like this, using the Python implementation-first  library [Strawberry](https://strawberry.rocks/):